IJG7Momo/IMC_Website/README.md

-# IMC_Website
+# JG7 IMC Website

-Website to manage JG7s IMC
+This is the official web application for the I./JG7 Iron-Man Campaign.